Dean Talafous

-Dean Charles Talafous (born August 25, 1953) is an American former professional ice hockey player.
+Dean Charles Talafous (/ˈtælæfəs/ TA-la-fəs; born August 25, 1953) is an American former professional ice hockey player.
 He played 497 regular season games in the National Hockey League (NHL) between 1974 and 1981 for the Atlanta Flames, Minnesota North Stars and New York Rangers as a right winger.

 College

 Talafous played for the Wisconsin Badgers where he helped the team win a National Championship in 1973, and was named the tournament's Most Outstanding Player.
 Talafous scored the winning goal in the championship game.

 Playing career

-Talafous was drafted 53rd overall by the Atlanta Flames in the 1973 NHL Entry Draft.
+Talafous was drafted 53rd overall by the Atlanta Flames in the 1973 NHL entry draft.
 He scored his first NHL goal on December 12, 1974 at Washington in a 2-2 tie.
 It was the only goal Talafous scored as an Atlanta Flame.
 Talafous played 18 games for the Flames before being traded to the Minnesota North Stars.
 In international hockey he played for the United States in the 1976 Canada Cup and 1981 Canada Cup.
 In 1978 Talafous signed as a free agent with the New York Rangers.

 On December 30, 1981, the Rangers traded him with Jere Gillis to the Quebec Nordiques for Robbie Ftorek, however, Talafous decided to retire after learning that the Nordiques would not offer him a contract past the end of the season.
 The Rangers were then forced to give up Pat Hickey as compensation.